adam-urbanczyk/baslercython/README.md

 This project contain of three parts

 ## ExecutableFiles
-Contains rebuilt application
+Contains rebuilt applications

 ## PylonApplication
-C++ application written on top of Basler SDK
+C++ applications written on top of Basler SDK

 ## Python Wrapper
 Cython wrapper for Basler SDK C++ code and PylonApplication